Kim Tai-chung

-Kim Tai-chung (June 5, 1957 – August 27, 2011), also known as Kim Tai-jong or Tong Lung (唐龍; Chinese stage name), was a South Korean martial artist, actor and businessman known as taekwondo practitioner.
-Kim was one of two stand-ins for Bruce Lee used to complete Game of Death after Lee died during filming.
+Kim Tai-chung (June 5, 1957 – August 27, 2011), also known as Kim Tai-jong or Tong Lung (唐龍; Chinese stage name), was a South Korean martial artist, actor and businessman.
+A Taekwondo practitioner, he is best known for his martial arts films.

+Born in Pusan, Kim made his first Hong Kong movie debut in the 1977 film Snuff Bottle Connection, along with Hwang Jang-lee and Roy Horan.
+He went on to star in Raymond Chow's Golden Harvest classics Game of Death (1978) and Game of Death II (1981).
+He also starred in the South Korean romantic comedy action Miss, Please Be Patient (1981), the Taiwanese Bruceploitation martial arts film Jackie and Bruce to the Rescue (1982), and the martial arts film No Retreat, No Surrender (1986), along with Jean-Claude Van Damme and Kurt McKinney.
+Kim was one of two stand-ins for Bruce Lee (along with Yuen Biao) used to complete Game of Death after Lee died during filming.
 Kim also played the ghost of Bruce Lee in No Retreat, No Surrender.

 History and early career

 Acting

 In the 1970s, Kim made his first Hong Kong movie debut in 1977 film Snuff Bottle Connection, along with Hwang Jang-lee and Roy Horan.
 Kim played Bruce Lee's character Billy Lo in 1978 film Game of Death, alongside Yuen Biao (who performed the acrobatics and stunts), Kim played Lee's character so well that the producers used him again a few years later.

 In the 1980s, Kim played Bobby Lo in 1981 film Game of Death II alongside Hwang Jang-lee, Roy Horan, To Wai-wo and Lee Hoi-san.
-After Game of Death II, Kim returned to Korea and made his one and only local Korean film Miss, Please Be Patient (아가씨 참으세요) along with the former Korean beauty romance film star Jeong Yun-hui.
-However the film was a commercial failure despite its praise from the film critiques.
+After Game of Death II, Kim returned to Korea and made his one and only Korean film, Miss, Please Be Patient (아가씨 참으세요), along with former Korean beauty queen and romantic film star Jeong Yun-hui.
+This movie was a commercial failure despite receiving praise from film critics.

-Then he joined the Korean and Taiwanese co-production film to play the role of Bruce Lee once again in 1982 film Jackie vs. Bruce to the Rescue (also known as Fist of Death) along with Lee Siu-ming (A Taiwanese Stuntman and Jackie Chan look alike.), which was a commercial and critical failure.
-Soon he took a break from acting after the release of this film.
+Kim later joined a Korean and Taiwanese production again in the role of Bruce Lee in the 1982 film Jackie vs. Bruce to the Rescue (also known as Fist of Death) along with Lee Siu-ming, a Taiwanese stuntman and Jackie Chan look alike.
+A commercial and critical failure, this film caused him to take a break from acting.

-In June 1985, Chinese film producer Ng See-yuen was looking for an actor to play the ghost of Bruce Lee in 1986 film No Retreat, No Surrender in his American debut and final film, which marked the film debut of Belgian martial artist actor Jean-Claude Van Damme as Ivan Kraschinsky.
-Kim played Bruce Lee to training Kurt McKinney's martial artist.
+In June 1985, Chinese film producer Ng See-yuen was looking for an actor to play the ghost of Bruce Lee in the 1986 film No Retreat, No Surrender.
+This would be Kim's American debut and final movie plus the film debut of Belgian martial arts actor Jean-Claude Van Damme as Ivan Kraschinsky.
+Kim played Bruce Lee's ghost who trains Kurt McKinney's character.